Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch09_Math_models_Geometry.md

 > $$V = \frac{1}{3} \pi r^2 h\\[5 pt]
 > S = \pi r^2 + \pi r l$$

 The volume of a cone is one third of the volume of a cylinder with the same base and same height.
-This is a general rule for shapes that end in an apex, as can be seen in the following image.
+This is a general rule for shapes that end in an apex, as can be seen in the following image, one cube can hold exactly three pyramids with a square base.
 ![One third volume image](Images/Ch09/S06_01_One_third_volume_image.png)

 The surface area of a cone is the sum of the area of the base, plus the area of the surface that connects the circumference to the apex, which when unrolled can be seen as a sector of a circle, with an arc the size of $2 \pi r$ and a radius of $l$.
 So as shown in the formula of the area of a cirle, the area of this sector is $\frac{2 \pi r l}{2} = \pi r l$.